 The lawsuit threatens the coming fourth season of “Modern Family,” the most-watched comedy among the 18-to-49-year-old viewers sought by advertisers.
 The show is produced by News Corp.
-(NWSA)’s Twentieth Century Fox Television and airs on ABC.
+(NWSA:US)’s Twentieth Century Fox Television and airs on ABC.

 Sofia Vergara, Julie Bowen, Ty Burrell and other cast members asked a California judge to void contracts that cap their pay and bar outside work, according to a complaint filed July 24 in Los Angeles.

 The actors say the contracts violate state labor law prohibiting some agreements for services lasting more than seven years, according to the filing.